patdryburgh/hitchens/README.md

 hide_credits: true
 ```

+### Font

+The theme includes a version of EB Garamond, designed by Georg Duffner and Octavio Pardo.
+A [copy of the license](https://github.com/patdryburgh/hitchens/blob/master/assets/fonts/OFL.txt) has been included in the `assets` folder and must be included with any distributions of this theme that include the EB Garamond font files.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/patdryburgh/hitchens.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.